Stephen Kalong Ningkan: Constitutional crisis and removal from power

+On 16 June, Tun Ismail, the Malaysian Home Minister, ferried all the defectors, including Tun Jugah, Taib Mahmud, and other members of BARJASA and PESAKA to Kuching.
+They were kept in isolation inside a house overnight to keep away outside influences from affecting the members' decisions.
+On 17 June, governor Abang Haji Openg announced that Ningkan and all of his Supreme Council members ceased to hold office and Tawi Sli was appointed as the new chief minister.
+Tun Ismail also claimed the governor's action was constitutional.

 Dissatisfied with the governor's action, Ningkan took the case to the Kuching High Court.
-He named the governor as the first defendant and Tawi Sli as the second defendant.
-Eventually, Ningkan was reinstated by the court on 7 September 1966, which saw the necessity of a formal vote of no confidence.
-Chief Justice of Borneo Justice Harley in his judgement ruled that the governor can only dismiss the Chief Minister when both of these conditions are satisfied: the Chief Minister has lost the confidence of the House; and the Chief Minister has refused to resign and failed to advise a dissolution.
-Ningkan won the court case, and he returned to his office.
+The high court declared Ultra vires (beyond the powers) for the actions of governor Abang Haji Openg.
+Eventually, Ningkan was reinstated by the court on 8 September 1966, which saw the necessity of a formal vote of no confidence.
+Chief Justice of Borneo Justice Harley in his judgment ruled that the governor can only dismiss the Chief Minister when both of these conditions are satisfied: the Chief Minister has lost the confidence of the House, and the Chief Minister has refused to resign and failed to advise a dissolution.

-Upon his reinstatement as the chief minister, Ningkan tried to initiate a dissolution of the Council Negri to seek a fresh mandate from the voters, but the federal government decided to impose a state of emergency in Sarawak, citing chaos in the state.
-The federal government also amended the Sarawak Constitution to give the power to the state's governor to commence the Council Negri meeting.
+Upon his reinstatement as the chief minister, Ningkan and SUPP tried to initiate a dissolution of the Council Negri to seek a fresh mandate from the voters, but the federal government decided to impose a state of emergency in Sarawak, citing chaos in the state.
+Yang di-Pertuan Agong announced on 14 September that a state of emergency was proclaimed in Sarawak under Article 150 of Constitution of Malaysia.
+On 20 September, the Malaysian parliament met in a special session and passed the "Emergency (Federal Constitution and Constitution of Sarawak) Act, 1966.
+This action enabled the federal government unilaterally amended the Sarawak Constitution to give the power to the state's governor to commence the Council Negri meeting.

-A vote of non-confidence was passed on 23 September 1966, and this resulted in the removal of Ningkan from the chief minister's office for the second time.
+A vote of non-confidence was passed in the Council Negri on 23 September 1966, and this resulted in the removal of Ningkan from the chief minister's office for the second time.